 - Keep an eye out on your belongings wherever you are.
 If you’re in the Common Room, keep your laptop, iPad and phone with you at all times.
 You may need to take a quick break to clear your mind... just as someone happens to walk by and see your belongings unattended.

 - Make sure someone knows where you are at all times.
 Heading to a club in town?
 Going out on a date?
 There's no need to spill all the intimate details, but do let someone (a friend, a roommate, etc.) know where you're going and what time you expect to get back.

 - Be very careful when going to parties, and be sure you go with a friend.
 Male or female, big or small, safe neighbourhood or not, this is always a good idea.
-If you have no money to get home safely at the end of a night out you can also use your student card as an emergency deposit with Glasgow Taxis thanks to the SRC's 'Get Home Safe' taxi scheme.
+Find out more about Staying safe on a night out.

 - Keep a mobile phone within reach at all times.
 You can call police, 999 or any other emergency number that can assist you.
 Also know the number for site security, these should be displayed in the kitchen board.
 You never know: you may need it for yourself or for something you see from far away.

 - Security are on hand 24/7 and can be reached through the SafeZone app or on 0141 330 4282.